berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 4: Outside of class

 - Complete [L0: ASCII-Art](https://docs.google.com/document/d/14j_z0Q-HcVHP9KLok0PGk6o7U3wKpC7BN_tygccKfK8).
 The final submission is due on Friday.
 - The next textbook reading is on object-oriented programming in C++ in the main textbook for the course.
-It is not due until Monday, but it is a bit longer than the readings in the transition book, and you may find it more conceptually challenging.
+It is not due until Wednesday because there is no class on Monday, but it is a bit longer than the readings in the transition book, and you may find it more conceptually challenging.
 You can get to it from [this link](https://moodle.berea.edu/mod/lti/view.php?id=711328) or from Moodle, but not just from Runestone.
 Be sure you are logged in and do all activities to get credit!

 ## Day 3: Monday, August 28, 2024